• Skip to primary navigation

 Growing up, we always had delicious Christmas sweets around as we got closer to the holiday (like this homemade cinnamon candy!)

-My mom made simple things, mostly candied nuts and a big batch of my favorite caramel corn, that were easy to grab and great for last-minute entertaining.
+My mom made simple things, like these candied nuts and a big batch of my favorite caramel corn, that were easy to grab and great for last-minute entertaining.

 This cinnamon walnuts recipe couldn’t be easier.
-And when they are given the recipe (because they will ask for it) they are blown away by just how easy this treat is to make.
+And when I share the recipe with people, (because they will ask for it) they are blown away by just how easy this treat is to make.

 With just a few ingredients you get a sweet snack that you can enjoy all season long.
 Mix everything together right on the stovetop and stir.
 Easy.